tarof429/recmd-cli/README.md

 ## Configuration

 recmd-cli stores commands in $HOME/.cmd_history.json.
-Use recmd-cli init to create it.
+It is created automatically by `recmd-dmn`.

 ## Usage

 First start `recmd-dmn`.
+It must be started on the same host.

 ```bash
 $ ./recmd-dmn